kestra-io/docs/content/blogs/2023-10-26-top-data-orchestration-platforms.md

 When it comes to pricing, you'll be pleased to know **Airflow is completely free**.
 Of course, you'll need to manage the expense of running Airflow with its compute environment, and you'll need someone to set it up and manage it for you.
 The other option is to use a pay-as-you-go cloud-managed Airflow instance.
 You can find it on all major cloud providers (AWS, Azure, GCP), but the price will depend on so many factors, as it typically does with cloud environments.

+It's also worth mentioning that there are ways to run Airflow with **less or no overhead**.
+For example, you can consider [Astronomer](https://www.astronomer.io/), which is a managed Airflow service that allows you to orchestrate workflows in a cloud environment.
+It does all of the setting up and heavy lifting, and allows you to focus on writing and scheduling data flows.
+There's a similar option called [Cloud Composer](https://cloud.google.com/composer/docs/concepts/overview) which is worth checking out if you're using Google Cloud.
+It is basically another way to have a fully managed Airflow environment.
+Both are great, but the latter makes more sense if your company already uses GCP.

 Here's a couple of reasons you'll love using Airflow:
 - **Capable but minimalistic user interface** - Airflow is capable of doing much without making the UI look crowded.
 Its web UI is intuitive, allows you to monitor data flows in real-time, and gives you the option to store constants and security credentials, which means you won't need to hardcode them.
 - **Excellent ecosystem** - This tool has a wide array of pre-built connectors and plugins that simplify integration with almost any data source you can imagine.
 You can easily communicate with REST APIs, databases, cloud platforms, messaging systems, and much more.